census-instrumentation/opencensus-specs/trace/gRPC.md

 Implementations MUST create a span, when the gRPC call starts, for the client and a span for the server.

-Span name is formatted as:
+Span name is formatted as (also known as full gRPC method name):

 * $package.$service/$method